 The First Rule of Write Club?

-We don’t talk (much) about writing.
+We don’t talk about about writing.

 We just Write (lots)

-Virtual Writing Retreats for Content Creators
+Virtual Writing Sessions & retreats for Content Creators

 It’s the time for getting the words out of your head and onto the page, because that’s how writers get things moving.